mfmezger/ollama-rag-chainlit/README.md

 poetry run chainlit run -w  ollama_rag/app.py
 ```

+(If you do not want to use poetry install with pip install -r requirements.txt)

 You can upload your own pdfs in the web interface.
 They will then be loaded in the Qdrant Vectordatabase.

 The webinterface is available at: http://localhost:8000